hbc/edX/edX_Notes.md

 	cat na12878_annot_snpEff.vcf | grep HIGH | wc -l

-That's more than 500 high-impact variants in just one chromosome of a healthy individual. snpEff creates HTML summaries as part of it's output, so navigate to the mounted directory on your host OS and open the `snpEff_summary` file with a web browser.
+That's a total of six high-impact variants in just one chromosome of a healthy individual. snpEff creates HTML summaries as part of it's output, so navigate to the mounted directory on your host OS and open the `snpEff_summary` file with a web browser.

-> Take a quick look throigh the results.
+> Take a quick look through the results.
 Note the number of variants, what kind of base changes you see.
 Note how there are no variant calls in centromer regions.

 ### Prioritizing variants with GEMINI